Rules and Regulations for Community Maintenance

-- Weeds/Grass – It is the responsibility of the occupant and/or owner of any property to cut and remove all grass/weeds over 8 inches in height.
-Weeds outside rear and side fences to the curb and from the center line of the alley to rear yard must also be removed.
-Grass shall be properly irrigated at all times.
+- Weeds/Grass – It shall be the responsibility of the occupant and/or owner of any property to cut and remove all grass/weeds over eight (8) inches in height.
+Weeds outside rear and side fences to the curb and from the center line of the alley to rear yard shall also be removed.

-- Fences – All fences must be maintained in good structure condition including pickets, rails and posts.
-Design review is required for the moving of a fence line from its original location.
+- Fences – All fences shall be maintained in good structure condition at all times.
+Design review shall be required for the moving of a fence line from its original location.
 The original fence location is that one which was installed when the home was originally built.
-If no fence was originally installed, then all subsequent fence modifications are subject to this requirement.

-- Exterior Maintenance – All structures shall be maintained in a state of good repair weather tight and painted.
+- Exterior Maintenance – All structures shall be maintained in a state of good repair and painted.

-- Alleys – Occupants and/or owners are responsible for the cleaning and maintaining the area from the rear property line to the center line of the alley.
+- Alleys – Occupants and/or owners shall be responsible for the cleaning and maintenance of the area from the rear property line to the center line of the alley.
 It shall be prohibited for anything to be kept of stored in the alley without written authorization and nothing shall be altered on, constructed in, or removed from the alley.
 The alley shall include the land that is adjacent within three (3) feet of the concreate surface.

 - Right-of-Way Maintenance – Occupants and/or owners of property abutting a public right-of-way shall provide for landscaping and maintenance of such right-of-way.
 The right-of-way shall consist of the area between the property line and the curb line or edge of the roadway and between the property line and centerline of the alley.